ludei/atomic-plugins-ads/README.md

 #Atomic Plugins for Ads

 This repo contains Ad APIs designed using the [Atomic Plugins](#about-atomic-plugins) paradigm.
-Monetize your app and take advantage of all the features provided: elegant API, flexible monetization solution that works across multiple platforms, full support for banners and full screen ads (interstitials), single API for different Ad Providers, etc. The API is already available in many languagues and we have the plan to add more in the future:
+Monetize your app and take advantage of all the features provided: elegant API, flexible monetization solution that works across multiple platforms, full support for banners and full screen ads (interstitials), single API for different Ad Providers and more.
+The API is already available in many languagues and we plan to add more in the future:

   * [Objective-C API for pure iOS/Mac apps](#ios-api)
   * [Java API for pure Android apps](#android-api)